interpretor/zyre.js/README.md

 });
 ```

-Whisper is fired when a peer sends a private message
+Whisper is fired when a peer sends a private message.

 ```js
 zyre.on('whisper', (id, name, message) => {